nikopartanen/sjd2eaf/README.md

     Rscript sjd2eaf.R

 This runs the script sjd2eaf.R.
 What should happen is that your **temp** folder gets filled with XML files and **eaf** folder gets filled with ELAN files.
-Now there is some bug that all ELAN files had the lenght of exactly five minutes that was certainly not the intention.
+Each annotation has the leng    ht of ten seconds and the file will have automatically the lenght of 5 minutes if the annotations are not enough to fill it up to that.
 Also my idea was that the folder **temp** would simply be deleted in the end of the script, but for now I've just left it there as it is.

+Possible there could be a third folder called **raw**, from which another script would clean files to **txt**.

 ## Copyright